ArcadeHustle/WatermelonPapriumDump/README.md

 This allows for access to SWD lines from outisde of the black epoxy obfuscation blob.
 <img src="https://github.com/ArcadeHustle/WatermelonPapriumDump/blob/main/images/exposedSWD.jpg">

-Attacking the cart through via access would require some effort to build a bed of nails, or some sort of effective jig.<br>
+Attacking the cart through via access would require some effort to build a bed of nails, or some sort of effective jig.
+This is really intended as a last ditch effort in the event that the STM32 can't be free'd effectively from the epoxy.
+It is unlikely that chasing via's will be needed, but the information is good to have on hand.<br>

 #### Debug headers?